Share this post

 Let’s go over of the few uncommon, but common “specialty” cultivated mushrooms.
 We say cultivated because while the varieties can be grown wild, these are not.
 The wild versions of these will look–and cost–vastly different.
 Cultivated mushrooms are grown in dark grow facilities, and in trays, bottles, or logs of sterilized grow medium.
 These fall into that gray area where they are a special order, but grown in bulk, so some don’t consider them a true specialty item.
 Consider these an economical way to add variety to your menus.

-Up first we have the Hen of the Wood mushroom, it gets its name from the resemblance of the feathers of the breast feathers of a hen.
+Up first we have the Hen of the Wood mushroom, it gets its name from the resemblance the the breast feathers of a hen.
 They are also called Maiitake mushrooms.
 They have a spicy, slightly tangy or bitter taste.
 They are brittle and are often crumbled before cooking.
 You can see here the stem still has the indentation from how it is grown.

 freshpoint-produce-maiitake-mushrooms